coherent-research/dcs-documentation/DCSInstallationGuide.md

 Stop-DcsService
 ```

-### Unstalling DcsService
+### Uninstalling DcsService
 This command will uninstall DcsService.
  ```
 Uninstall-DcsService
 ```
-Note that the directory where DcsService was installed and the **DcsService.exe.config** file will not be removed.
+Note that the directory where DcsService was installed and the **appsettings.json** file will not be removed.
 These can be manually removed if DCS will not be reinstalled.

 ## IdcWebServices